corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 - tvu cli
 - tvu
 - transaction validator utility
-title: Transaction Validator Utility CLI parameters
+title: TVU CLI parameters
 weight: 200
 ---

-# Transaction Validator Utility CLI parameters
+# TVU CLI parameters

 The following sections list the Transaction Validator Utility (TVU) CLI parameters.
 You can use these parameters to perform various actions on transactions present in your database.